 I’d Really Like to Eat a Child by Sylviane Donnio

 A scrawny little crocodile wants the opportunity to bite off more than he can chew.
 He’s tired of bananas; today he’d like to eat a child.
 But he’s smaller than he thinks, and the little girl he chooses for his first meal puts him in his place—she picks him up and tickles his tummy!
 The little crocodile is going to have to eat a lot of bananas and grow a lot bigger before he can add children to his menu!
 Simple yet hilarious artwork brings this droll story to life.

 Erica from What Do We Do All Day? said her favorite book is

 Snip Snap!: What’s That? by Mara Bergman

 CultureBaby says, “We really like The Selfish Crocodile for toddlers.
-All about a croc who hogs the river until he gets toothache and a little mouse helps him, and he sees the value of sharing and friendship.”
+All about a croc who hogs the river until he gets a tooth ache and a little mouse helps him, and he sees the value of sharing and friendship.”

 The Selfish Crocodile by Faustin Charles

 To examine any book more closely at Amazon, please click on image of book.